-With this rider, you don't have to pay the premium if you become totally disabled and can't work.
+This rider waives the premium if you become disabled and not able to work.

-Keep in mind the waiver expires, often at age 60 or 65.
+This waiver often expires at age 60 or 65.

 2. Disability income rider

-You collect a regular income from the insurance company if you become totally disabled and can’t work.
-The policy specifies the amount of the income and whether it's paid for a certain amount of time or for the length of the disability.
+A disability income rider allows you to collect a regular income from the insurance company if you become disabled and can’t work.
+The rider specifies the amount you’d receive and the length of time.

-Some disability income riders pay out only if you became disabled from an accident, while others pay on accident or sickness, says Al Lurty, senior vice president of ING's U.S. insurance operations.
+Some disability income riders pay out only if you became disabled from an accident, while others include sickness coverage.

 3. Guaranteed insurability rider

-This rider lets you purchase additional life insurance coverage at a later date without undergoing a medical exam or providing any evidence about your insurability.
+This rider allows the insured to purchase additional life insurance coverage at a later date without undergoing a medical exam or giving any evidence about your insurability.

 4. Term conversion rider